haraka/node-address-rfc2821/README.md

 Parser for RFC-821/RFC-2821/RFC-5321 (envelope) format email addresses (Mailbox and Path).

 This module parses email addresses from the SMTP envelope.
 These are the portions immediately following the SMTP verbs `MAIL FROM:` and `RCPT TO:`.
-RFC-5321 email addesses look like this:
+RFC-5321 email addresses look like this:

 ```
 <>             // null